-Any fears about a lack of demand were unfounded, and there’s never been a conflict of interest issue since the photographers I work are in different areas across the country.
+Any fears about a lack of demand were unfounded, and there’s never been a conflict of interest issue since the photographers I work with are in different areas across the country.
 I’m careful to only work with one photographer per region.

-Word of mouth referrals continue to bring photographers to me.
+Word-of-mouth referrals continue to bring photographers to me.
 And, as I have transitioned from working part-time to full-time in my business, my own marketing efforts have increased too.
 This has helped me to get visible in the professional photography community and to become known as the go-to PR consultant for photographers.

-Also, most recently, I have created a Facebook community – called PR-Savvy Photographers – where I share PR and content marketing tips, advice and offer accountability for photographers who are keen to up their marketing game.
+Also, I have created a Facebook community – called PR-Savvy Photographers – where I share PR and content marketing tips, advice and offer accountability for photographers who are keen to up their marketing game.